qixils/htc-collection/README.md

 joinbot by myself - used to log joins and leaves

+stem-bote by myself - general bot made for the HSTEM server

 [musicbot](https://github.com/Just-Some-Bots/MusicBot) by [various contributors](https://github.com/Just-Some-Bots/MusicBot/graphs/contributors) - used to play music

 soundbot by myself - (removed) used to meme and and post yt vids